clmntgbr/gas/README.md

 # Gas Price by Gas Stations

-A Symfony 6 docker template base project using PHP8, Nginx, MariaDb, RabbitMQ, MailDev.
+backend part for a Gas Price project using PHP8, Nginx, MariaDb, RabbitMQ, MailDev.

 ## Getting Started